moloco/docs/van-sdk/android.md

 ### Prerequisites
-Moloco VAN SDK 1.1.4 is compatible for devices running Android **API 9** and above.
+Moloco VAN SDK 1.2.0 is compatible for devices running Android **API 9** and above.
 Integrating with Moloco SDK requires a `Product ID` and `Api Key` from Moloco.
 (Contact [Moloco](www.molocoads.com) if you do not have them)

 ### Installation

 This section contains instructions for installing VAN SDK using Android Studio.
 Moloco VAN SDK is built with Android Studio 2.2.3 Build #AI-145.3537739.
 If you’re using a different version and have a problem using VAN SDK, please contact [Moloco](www.molocoads.com).

-First, launch your Android studio, and click `Start a new Android project`.
+First, launch your Android Studio, and click `Start a new Android project`.
 We will name it as `SampleVanApp`.
 On the `Target Android Devices` screen you can click next to choose the defaults.
 On the next screen, let’s choose `Blank Activity with Fragment` for this tutorial.

 Click Next, then click the Finish button when it is activated.
 When your project is generated, the project navigator defaults to ‘Android’ format.

-Expand the project tree by clicking the triangle next to SampleVANApp (or whatever you named your project.)
+Expand the project tree by clicking the triangle next to SampleVANApp (or whatever you named your project).
 In the directory structure are two important gradle files:
 - The first is the build.gradle file located in the project’s root folder.
 We’ll refer to this build.gradle file as `project level build.gradle` file.
 - The second is the build.gradle file that appears when you expand the app folder.
 We’ll refer to this file as the `application level build.gradle` file.

-Open the ‘project level build.gradle’ file (the lower one in the above image).
-Confirm that the code reads as follows:
+Open the `project level build.gradle` file and confirm that the code reads as follows:

 ```properties
 // Top-level build file where you can add configuration options common to all sub-projects/modules.